 I usually ask participants to conduct the exercise in an analogue way — so, exactly as described above, by using paper and a Sharpie.
 The main difference is that they’ll need to upload their sketch(es) on an allocated spot in an online whiteboard.

-Include a sticky where each participant can clarify the type of action they decided to focus on while developing their idea.
-Feel free to take inspiration from the mural setup I use below.
+Include a sticky note where each participant can clarify the type of action they decided to focus on while developing their idea.
+Feel free to take inspiration from the MURAL setup I use below.

 Step 1: This extremely well-known technique, brought to the spotlight with the design sprint methodology, starts with separating a piece of paper into eight sketching areas.
 You can do that either by folding the paper three times or just by drawing lines to create eight boxes.